neverwinHao/EECS/README.md

 ## Report

-You can refer to [Report](https://github.com/neverwinHao/EECS/tree/main/Report) for drivers of sensors and modules.
-All the source code is developped by keil.
+You can refer to [Report](https://github.com/neverwinHao/EECS/tree/main/Report) for details.